 Sometimes your parent or loved one might have a health problem that affects how and what they eat.
 A diabetic, for example, requires small meals frequently and must limit their sugar intake.
 Food sensitivities are less likely in older people, but low iron and B12 levels are common as meats and eggs are harder to eat.

 With so many things to consider, it is no wonder that many older people living alone struggle to ensure their diets remain healthy.
 Unfortunately, malnutrition is sometimes the cost of independent living where no in-home care is available.
-Securing private live-in care is the best way to make sure your parent gets the food and drink they need, when they need it.
+Arranging private elderly care in the home is the best way to make sure your parent gets the food and drink they need, when they need it.